2nd Marine Aircraft Wing insignia

 2nd Marine Aircraft Wing

 2nd Marine Aircraft Wing is the East Coast Marine aviation wing aligned to II Marine Expeditionary Force.
-This page is the aviation hub: HMLA-269 and any aircraft groups added later are organized here as subordinate aviation pages, while each chain of command still keeps one active unit assignment.
+This aviation hub keeps HMLA-269 and future aircraft groups organized as subordinate wing pages while preserving the larger Marine aviation structure.

 Common Abbreviation2nd MAW / 2d MAW